History of slavery in West Virginia: Population

 The 1860 U.S. Census counted 3,605 slave owners in West Virginia.
 Of this number 2,572 (71%) owned 5 or less.
 These owners accounted for 33% of the total number of enslaved people.
 In 15 counties there was a total of 92 owners of 20 or more enslaved people.
 The greatest numbers occurred in the counties of Jefferson (3,960), Kanawha (2,184), Berkeley (1,650), Greenbrier (1,525), Hampshire (1,213), Monroe (1,114), and Hardy (1,073).
 There were also 2,773 freedmen living in West Virginia.

 Abolition and pro-slavery

 There was no organized anti-slavery movement in West Virginia as there was in Kentucky, Maryland or Delaware, and few abolitionists.
 Resistance to slavery was usually due to religious affiliation or based on economic principles.
 In some communities of immigrant settlers, such as the Germans, anti-slavery sentiment was dominant.
-Some West Virginia anti-slavery sentiment was politically based: slaveholders from Virginia used the institution, via the Three-fifths Clause, to gain unequal representation in the General Assembly, and tax advantages.
+Some West Virginia anti-slavery sentiment was politically based, as slaveholders from Virginia used the institution to gain unequal representation in the General Assembly and Congress, and tax advantages.